 In today’s newsletter: travel influencers, the friends’ reunion, and gnocchi.
-This month, a portion of the profits from paid newsletter subscriptions will be donated to CARE India.
+TThis month, a portion of the profits from paid newsletter subscriptions will be donated to Project Hope.
 Previous organizations we’ve supported include Womankind, Girls Write Now, Women for Women, Heart of Dinner & Black Mamas Matter.
 If you’ve found your way here but are not yet subscribed, let me help you with that:

 Admittedly, when it comes to the idea of travel influencing, I can have mixed feelings.
 At the start of my career, when I was trying to jump the chasm between advertising and editorial, I cut my teeth on travel blogging.
 In an effort to grow my travel blog and, ideally, parlay it into a bonafide editorial job, I began to play the role of travel influencer.

 If this is the first time you are hearing the term “travel influencer,” let me explain.
 A travel influencer is a person who promotes a product, service, company, or destination by posting curated imagery on their social media channels.
 Travel influencers tend to get bad reputations for the self-promoting nature of their work and image, yet their impact on the travel industry is undeniable.

 While it may be tempting to roll your eyes at yet another travel influencer posing poolside in a caftan while at a Mexican resort, the fact is their influence does work.
 According to a Facebook study, 67 percent of travelers use Instagram for travel inspiration before booking a trip, often turning to travel influencers for ideas of where to go.
 Meanwhile, destinations have reported massive jumps in tourism numbers after investing in campaigns that invite influencers to create content about their cities.